atilacamurca/mkdoc/README.md

 mkdoc
 =====

-a simple app to use with pandoc to generate pfd presentations.
+a simple app to use with pandoc to generate pdf presentations.

 Instalation
 -----------